sumaysethi/sumaysethi.github.io/README.md

 ![me](https://github.com/sumaysethi/sumaysethi.github.io/blob/master/Student%20Enrollment%20at%20Lehigh.png?raw=true)

 # NCAA Infographic
   This infographic shows the percentage of college athletes who are able to play at a professional level in the four major sports.
 This is a topic of interest due to the fact that Lehigh is home to several Division 1 athletic programs, and as sports contribute heavily to the daily lives of many.
 I think that this infographic illustrates the harsh reality of college sports, and helps one comprehend that a majority of college athletes do not go pro.
-These particular sports were included in my infographic
+These particular sports were included in my infographic because they are the most common college sports throughout the U.S.
 ![me](https://github.com/sumaysethi/sumaysethi.github.io/blob/master/Sports.png?raw=true)

 # New York Yankees Timeline